zlehmann/namespaced-routes-reading-v-000/README.md

 ```

 If we reload `/admin/stats`, everything still works, but we've
-simplified the declaration of of the routes.
+simplified the declaration of the routes.
 The `namespace` method
 makes the assumption that the prefix and the module should match, saving
 us some typing.